 Every March, 400 crews of eight are pitted against each other in the Head of the River Race along the Thames Championship Course from Mortlake to Putney (the Boat Race route in reverse).

-It usually takes place on the third or fourth Saturday in March, depending on the tide.
-This year’s event is set for Saturday 21 March.
+It usually takes place on the third or fourth Saturday in March, depending on the tide; this year’s event is set for Saturday 23rd March 2024.
 The race is processional, which means crews start one after the other in 10-second intervals.
 The winner is the crew which completes the race in the quickest time.

 Who competes in Head of the River Race